lucadegasperi/Laravel-Throttle-Library/readme.md

 ## Licence

-Made by Luca Degasperi
-MIT Licence, do whatever you want with it.
+Made by Luca Degasperi under the MIT Licence, do whatever you want with it.